RMNO21/ESP32-Deauth/README.md

 ```

 ## How to Use
 This project is a hardware-software scaffold for ESP32.
-Below are common workflows to develop and upload firmware to an ESP32 Dev Kit V1 board.
+Below are common workflows to develop and upload firmware to an ESP32 Dev Kit V1 board.(on ther ESP-32 boards, renaming pins required
 ![Circuit Diagram](image/circuit%20(1).png)

 ### PlatformIO (recommended)